 It is advisable you do so online and in advance, especially if you are traveling with kids.
 The Colosseum ticket and the regular tour grants you entry to the first and second level of the amphitheater.
-Colosseum underground and the arena are only accessible with a special guided tour.
+Colosseum underground and the arena are only accessible with an exclusive guided tour.

-So, some of the Colosseum tours give you a lucrative access not possible with a standard ticket.
+So, some of the Colosseum tours give you lucrative access not possible with a standard ticket.